fancyboynet/fis3-hei-demo/components/jquery/README.md

 As a special case, you may also replace Sizzle by using a special flag `grunt custom:-sizzle`.

 - **sizzle**: The Sizzle selector engine.
 When this module is excluded, it is replaced by a rudimentary selector engine based on the browser's `querySelectorAll` method that does not support jQuery selector extensions or enhanced semantics.
-See the [selector-native.js](https://github.com/jquery/jquery/blob/master/src/selector-native.js) file for details.
+See the selector-native.js file for details.

 *Note*: Excluding Sizzle will also exclude all jQuery selector extensions (such as `effects/animatedSelector` and `css/hiddenVisibleSelectors`).

-*Note*: Removing Sizzle is not supported on the `compat` branch.

 The build process shows a message for each dependent module it excludes or includes.